The Repeat World Series Run Of The 1973 Oakland A’s

 An unlikely opponent awaited.
 The New York Mets had won just 82 games and were easily the worst team to ever reach the postseason at this point in baseball history (in fact, even in our era of expanded postseasons, the Mets are still tied for fewest wins by a playoff team in a non-strike year, with the 2005 San Diego Padres).

-So too, was the Dick Williams era in Oakland.
+The tensions with the front office meant that the Dick Williams era in Oakland was over.
 But the winning was not.
 The A’s would keep it going under successor Alvin Dark and win another World Series in 1974.
 Their run of AL West titles, begun in 1971, extended on through 1975.
 The 1973 edition of the Oakland A’s just kept the championship assembly line rolling.